An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Random transformation-based data augmentation

 \subsubsection{Jittering}

 One of the simplest, yet effective, transformation-based data augmentation methods is jittering, or the act of adding noise to time series.
 Jittering can be defined as:

 where $\epsilon$ is typically Gaussian noise added to each time step $t$ and $\epsilon \sim \mathcal{N}(0,\sigma^2)$.
 The standard deviation $\sigma$ of the added noise is a hyperparameter that needs to be pre-determined.
-The addition of noise has been well-known to increase the performance of neural networks by increasing generalization~\cite{Bishop_1995,An_1996}.
+Adding noise to the inputs is a well-known method of increasing the generalization of neural networks~\cite{Bishop_1995,An_1996}.
 It is able to do this by effectively creating new patterns with the assumption that the unseen test patterns are only different from the training patterns by a factor of noise.
-In addition, jittering has shown to help mitigate time series drift for various neural network models~\cite{Fields_2019}.
+In addition, jittering has been shown to help mitigate time series drift for various neural network models~\cite{Fields_2019}.
+Time series drift when the data distribution changes due to the introduction of new data.

-The use of jittering for time series has been most frequently been used with sensor data.
+The use of jittering for time series has been most frequently used with sensor data.
 For example, Rashid and Louis~\cite{Rashid_2019} used a combination of jittering with other data augmentation techniques to improve the accuracy of LSTM for sensor data from construction equipment.
 Um et al.~\cite{Um_2017} also used jittering with ResNet for wearable sensor data for Parkinson's disease monitoring.
 However, the effects of jittering seem to be detrimental in the work by Um et al. Another example is Arslan et al.~\cite{Arslan_2019}, who used a combination of Synthetic Minority Oversampling TEchnique~(SMOTE)~\cite{Chawla_2002} and Gaussian noise for temperature, light, and air sensor data.